Methodology: Contagious Beliefs

 1. Symmetrical Relationships: Using symmetrical relationships reduced redundancy while testing, where, with respect to political alignment, relationships tended to be symmetrical (requiring duplicate entries of the same values).
 This symmetry has limitations for applying the model to other areas like health, where a factor like ‘exercise’ might increase ‘tiredness’ (suggesting a positive valence) but ‘tiredness’ might decrease ‘exercise’ (suggesting a negative valence in the other direction).
 This limitation could be addressed by having a full matrix (rather than a triangular half-matrix) where the top/left triangle of values auto-fills the bottom/right values, but the bottom/right values can be edited manually without affecting the top/left values—balancing efficiency with flexibility.
 Something to look for in correlations is if there are any consistent asymmetrical correlations that occur despite the symmetrical valences.

 2. Binary Beliefs: Representing binary beliefs allows for numerous data points to be added to the simulation from limited entries (6 relationships rather than 1 for each valence value).
 This does allow for nuance but requires careful application of values and consideration of the actual relationship of one binary belief to another.
-For a belief like ‘Agnosticism’, which is by definition not on an extreme in the dimension of religious belief, it can be paired with ‘Dogmatism’, which is its opposite in the dimension of certainty.
+For a belief like ‘Agnosticism’, which is by definition not on an extreme in the dimension of religious belief, can, however, be paired with ‘Dogmatism’, which is its opposite in the dimension of certainty.
 This can be a difficult process, and it might be a worthwhile feature to allow for the entry of individual factors that are not binary.

 3. Ignores Social Pressure: While the simulation ignores social pressure, the physical nature of the map goes some way to allowing for social pressure in the form of repeated transmission of ideas by neighbours.
 So that, as soon as a vulnerability in an agent’s belief coalition appears, their neighbours may influence them.
 I am satisfied with the level at which this simulation aligns with social pressure.
 To develop a system that enables avoidance might add nuance but would also introduce complications to the model, making result less clear.